“Now that schools are closed, people are saying that it’s a curse on me because I left my husband,” says Maria.

 But then COVID-19 happened.

 Like many girls in Mozambique, and around the world, Maria has been out of school since March.
-Millions of girls are now at home, and we’re likely to see a surge in the number of child marriages globally.
+Millions of girls are now at home, and we are seeing a massive surge in the number of child marriages globally.

 “Some people in my community are advising young girls to marry because they believe school will not open again this year and we will add extra costs to our poor families by remaining at home,” Maria explains.